Actuators

 DC Motors

-You will be using DC (direct current) motors as the primary means of moving your robot around.
-However, directly connecting a DC motor to the ESP32 may not be desirable due to lack of direction control and higher voltage/current requirements of the motor.
+However, directly connecting a DC motor to the ESP32 is not desirable due to lack of direction control and higher voltage/current requirements of the motor.
 This is where motor controllers come into play.

 Motor Controllers